AFLplusplus/AFLplusplus/README.md

 LAF instance.

-Then run as many instances as you have cores left with either -Q mode or - better - use a binary rewriter like afl-dyninst, retrowrite, [Zafl](https://git.zephyr-software.com/opensrc/zafl), etc.
+Then run as many instances as you have cores left with either -Q mode or - better - use a binary rewriter like afl-dyninst, retrowrite, zafl, etc.

 For Qemu and Frida mode, check out the persistent mode, it gives a huge speed improvement if it is possible to use.